DevBlock777/coxygen-cardano-haskell-industry-starter-kits/NFT-MarketPlace/off-chain/frontend/README.md

 # NFT Marketplace Frontend

-React/Vite frontend for the Cardano NFT marketplace.
-It lets users connect a wallet, mint NFTs, view wallet NFTs, list NFTs for sale, browse active listings, buy NFTs, update listing prices, and cancel sales.
+This frontend is the user-facing application of the Cardano NFT Marketplace.
+It lets users connect a Cardano wallet, mint NFTs, list owned NFTs for sale, browse active listings, buy listed NFTs, update listing prices, and cancel listings.

-The app targets the Cardano `Preprod` network and uses Lucid, Blockfrost, and the project backend.

-## Features
+The application is built with React and Vite.
+It interacts with:

+- Cardano Preprod through Lucid;
+- Blockfrost for asset and metadata lookup;
+- the backend API for file uploads and transaction persistence.

+## What This Frontend Does

+The frontend is responsible for:

-- Connects a Cardano browser wallet: Lace, Nami, or Eternl.
+- connecting a supported Cardano browser wallet;
-- Mints NFTs with a name and description.
-- Supports an optional image or PDF file during minting.
+- minting NFT assets on Cardano Preprod;
-- Uploads the file through the backend only when a file is selected.
+- uploading NFT media only when a file is selected during minting;
-- Creates CIP-721 metadata with `image: ipfs://...` only when a CID is returned.
-- Displays NFTs from the connected wallet and NFTs locked at the marketplace smart contract.
+- displaying wallet NFTs and marketplace listings;
-- Shows a deterministic emoji fallback when no IPFS image/file is available.
+- using an emoji fallback when an NFT has no uploaded media;
-- Supports sell, buy, price update, and cancel transactions through the smart contract.
+- submitting smart-contract transactions for sell, buy, update, and cancel actions;
-- Shows user feedback with SweetAlert2 and a Preprod explorer link.
+- sending submitted transaction hashes to the backend;
+- showing success and error feedback to users.

-## Stack
+## Tech Stack

 - React 19
 - Vite